Mxyuki/amqJP/README.md

 The AMQ script can be accessed [here](https://raw.githubusercontent.com/Mxyuki/AMQ-Scripts/main/amqJapaneseDropDown.user.js).
 All Japanese names are sourced from [ANN](https://www.animenewsnetwork.com/).

+Please note that this script may not comprehensively cover all Anime Names.
+Therefore, I do not recommend using it for anything else than casual games.
+If you have suggestions for improvement or wish to enhance its functionality, your contributions are welcome and encouraged.

 Feel free to use anything here to create an improved version, and please credit me if you publish it elsewhere.
 I may update it occasionally if motivated, but I recommend updating `dropDown.json` periodically if you use this script regularly.

 ## AnimeList Folder